 Questions relative to FERPA policies should be referred to the Office of the Vice Provost for Academic Administration or may be referenced at FERPA.

 Full-time students in good academic standing may apply for a one semester leave of absence from their program of study.
 The maximum leave of absence allowed is one academic term (Fall or Spring), not to exceed 180 days in any 12 month period and can only be granted once during a student’s undergraduate academic experience.
 Students receiving financial aid will continue to be considered “in-school status” only for institutional aid.
 Students receiving federal or state financial aid may have those funds prorated and adjusted or returned under Title IV federal guidelines.

-Students who wish to apply for a leave of absence form should obtain an application from either Student Development or the Office of Records.
+Students who wish to apply for a leave of absence form should obtain an application from Student Development.
 The application must be signed by the university officers called for on the form, a length of leave proposed, and the application returned as indicated.
 Any courses taken for credit during an approved leave of absence must have prior approval.
 Upon return, students with junior or senior classification must schedule an appointment for a graduation check in the Office of Records.

 The completed leave of absence form is filed in the Office of Records.
 Failure to return following the approved leave of absence period initiates an administrative withdrawal from the university as of the initiating date of the leave of absence.
 This withdrawal may also have financial aid implications, such as the expiration of a loan’s grace period and may cause a student loan to immediately be in repayment.